Favourited 87 times

-WORKAWAYERS NOT REQUIRED FOR THE FORESEEABLE FUTURE.
-I'm 28 and try to have at least 4 workawayers at a time to create a sociable atmosphere, so must enjoy meeting new people!
+MAY NEED PEOPLE FROM THE END OF JULY 2020.
+I'm 31 and try to have at least 4 workawayers at a time to create a sociable atmosphere, so must enjoy meeting new people!
 Varied work available including less physically-demanding roles.

 (I usually reply to inquiry e-mails within one day, so you won't be left hanging around not knowing what's going on)

 I’m Paul.
-I’m a 28 year old Brit and have recently moved to rural Bulgaria to renovate a house.
-Fortunately I am not living on site, but in another (good condition) house in the same village.
+I’m a 31 year old Brit and have been renovating a house in Bulgaria on and off over the past few years.
+When there, fortunately I am not living on site, but in another (good condition) house in the same village.

 The property is in need of total renovation: We have so far replaced the roof, taken down most of the internal walls, constructed an extension, concreted the downstairs floor and replaced all of the windows with new UPVc double glazing.
 In 2013 and 2015, workawayers were instrumental in laying the upstairs floor, building internal stud walls, finishing the french drain and assisting with putting up ceilings.
 As you can tell, there is ample opportunity to learn new skills.

-I started the project in 2013 and lived here for 7 months, before returning in 2015 for 3 months.
+I started the project in 2013 and lived here for 7 months, before returning in 2015 for 3 months, and again in 2017 for 3 months.
 I tend to start work at 8:30am before enjoying a leisurely lunch and siesta (in one of the hammocks if you desire) and then either potter around or do some sport once the afternoon sun has cooled.
 Nothing too strenuous...

 We have extremely fast fibre optic broadband and wifi is available in the garden and everywhere in the house.
 I have a table tennis table in the barn and there is a ‘stadium’ in the village where football is played most weekends.
 I try to do Yoga at least a few times a week as well as other fitness pursuits including running, cycling and varied gym workouts.